preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Azure OpenAI Text Completion Configuration
 --------------------------------------------
 To be able to use OpenAI text functionality within Omnia, the tenant feature Omnia.OpenAI.ChatOpenAIPanel.TextCompletion must be activated.
-When that is done, an API key and an API base Url must be entered here.
+When that is done, an API key and an API base URL must be entered here.

 .. image:: azure-open-ai-secret.png